Biological Sciences PhD

 Laura Duwel, PhD (University of Cincinnati) Assistant Department Head, Department of Biology.
 Teaching Professor.
 Immunology and microbiology.

-Felice Elefant, PhD (Temple University) Director of the Biology Graduate Program.
+Felice Elefant, PhD (Temple University).
 Professor.
 Understanding the roles of two classes of chromatin regulatory proteins termed histone acetyltransferases(HATs)and histone de-methylases.

 Denise Garcia, PhD (UCLA).
 Associate Professor.
 Neuroscience, the role of astrocytes in the central nervous system.